 You must record the co-payment amounts for these prescriptions on the Prescription Record Form.

-You can supply a pharmaceutical benefit under Regulation 25 if the prescriber has indicated an immediate supply is necessary.
+You can supply a pharmaceutical benefit under section 51 (previously regulation 25) if the patient meets the requirements for an immediate supply.
 In this situation, as part of the PBS Safety Net 20 day rule, you can only discount the co-payment by up to $1.00 if the supply is for a medicine not specified in the early supply instrument.

 For more information go to Department of Health’s website.